This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Access to Healthcare

-This can be a challenging issue, especially if you’re a more mature motorhomer 😉 Real world problems can take us by surprise – think Covid – and it’s certainly made us think about how to manage healthcare and medical issues.
+This can be a challenging issue, especially if you’re a more mature motorhomer like us 😉 Real-world problems can take us by surprise – think Covid – and it’s certainly made us think about managing healthcare and medical issues.

 If you have a long-term condition and require regular medication, your GP may only be willing to prescribe three months at a time, which could leave you without medication in Europe.

-Lots of countries in Europe and beyond will sell you the medication from a pharmacy if you take the box with your details and a passport, and in many EU countries, you can get antibiotics over the counter without seeing a GP.
+Many countries in Europe and beyond will sell you the medication from a pharmacy if you take the box with your details and a passport.
+In some EU countries, like Italy, you can get antibiotics over the counter without seeing a GP.

 You could take out European-wide private healthcare.
 Bupa, Axa and Allianz all offer international private health insurance, but we found the costs to be unaffordable.
 I imagine it would be even more expensive for those with pre-existing conditions.

-Living full-time in a campervan will inevitably result in a process of elimination; what do you want and what do you really, really need?
+Living full-time in a campervan will inevitably result in a process of elimination as you downsize; what do you want, and what do you really, really need?

-Motorhome and campervan storage is always a challenge for long-term travellers because of limited space and vehicle weight constraints.
+Motorhome and campervan storage is always a challenge for long-term travellers because of limited space and vehicle weight constraints, and downsizing from a house to a motorhome was, for us, one of the most challenging parts of the process.

-How much you take will of course depend on the size of your van and payload, and what is important to you.
+How much you keep to take with you will, of course, depend on the size of your van and payload, and what is important to you.
 If you like cooking, then food storage will be a priority.
 If you’re a YouTuber, then gadgets and gear will take up room.

 Fitted Accessories